Castles in the Sky

 Anime Show Review: My Hero Academia (Boku no Hero Academia)

-“Hey wassup
+“Hey wassup”

-“And today we will be doing our first Christian anime review.
-Now let’s get into the review of My Hero Academia.”
+be doing our first Christian anime review.
+Now let’s get into the review of My

 Since he was a child, the ambitious middle schooler has wanted nothing more than to be a hero.
 But sadly Izuku has no quirk, no special power that would enable him to take on such a dream.
 Izuku's unfair fate leaves him admiring heroes and taking notes on them whenever he can.
 But it seems that his persistence has borne some fruit: Izuku meets the number one hero and his personal idol, All Might.
 After All Might see’s Izuku’s courage in the face of danger the Hero decides to take the quirk-less hero want-to-be under his wing.